-Architectus acknowledges the Australian Aboriginal and Torres Strait Islander peoples of this nation as the Traditional Custodians of the lands on which we live and work.
+Architectus acknowledges Aboriginal and Torres Strait Islander Peoples as Traditional Custodians of the lands on which we live and work.

-Architectus is committed to honouring Australian Aboriginal and Torres Strait Islander peoples’ unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
+We honour their unique cultural and spiritual relationships to the land, waters, sky, and communities and their rich contribution to society.

 This website uses cookies to offer you a great experience and to help us understand how our website is being used.
 By using this website, you consent to our use of cookies.
 For full details on how we manage data, read our Privacy Policy.